Darkover series: The Ages of Chaos

 Bradley's books constantly refer back to the Ages of Chaos, but few books are actually set in this era.
 In this era, the descendants of the original colonists have organized themselves into a feudal-type society, with laran (psionic) abilities as the determiner of which individuals are part of the aristocracy and which are commoners.
 This period is marked by incredible creativity, the development of laran-based technology and weaponry, and the creation of the system of Towers, where those with exceptional laran abilities are housed and trained.
-All of these dominate political and social life.
-However these developments are accompanied by a period of nearly constant civil war, in which the Darkovans seem determined to exterminate themselves.
+All of these dominate political and social life, but these developments are accompanied by a period of nearly constant civil war, in which the Darkovans seem determined to exterminate themselves.
 Walter Breen's The Darkover Concordance indicates that the Ages of Chaos period begins about a thousand years after the colonization of the planet and lasts a full thousand years.